Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Is it your autistic child’s first day at school?
 Perhaps they’re going to a birthday party for the first time?
 Or maybe another child has just taken their favorite toy?
 Whatever the situation is, you can help your child be prepared by roleplaying both expected and unexpected events that may take place in their life.

 Another important way for your child to improve their social skills is by using games that encourage the skills you want them to learn.
-For example, have a tea party with their stuffed animals and play out how the party should go with your child and her toys.
+For example, have a tea party with their stuffed animals and play out how the party should go with your child and their toys.
 A game that has turns, such as checkers or chess, is another great way to help your child understand the concept of taking turns with other people.

-Whatever situation your autistic child is in, it’s important that you provide them with opportunities to engage with neurotypical peers, either in a formal schooling environment or through specifically arranged events or playdates.
-Both neurodiverse and neurotypical kids can learn a lot from each other, so getting them to socialize healthily can be a win-win!
+Whatever situation your autistic child is in, it’s important that you provide them with opportunities to engage with their allistic peers, either in a formal schooling environment or through specifically arranged events or playdates.
+Neurodiverse and neurotypical kids can learn a lot from each other, so getting them to socialize healthily can be a win-win.

 Your autistic child can also learn from people who are older than them but not necessarily adults.
-There are programs that offer autistic children the chance to interact with older individuals who can act as a type of mentor by helping your autistic child learn and improve their social skills through various activities that are part of the buddy program.
-This can be especially helpful if you’re able to find an older neurodivergent person as a mentor – their lived experience will likely have equipped them with healthy coping strategies and techniques they can help your child with.
+Some programs offer autistic children the chance to interact with older individuals who can act as mentors by helping autistic children learn and improve their social skills through various activities in the buddy program.
+This can be especially helpful if you can find an older neurodivergent person as a mentor — their lived experience will likely have equipped them with healthy coping strategies and techniques they can help your child with.

 If your autistic child has a positive interaction with a peer or adult, it’s important to let them know they did a good job.
 This will encourage them to interact positively with others in the future.